mobile-dev-inc/action-maestro-cloud/README.md

     mapping-file: <app_name>.app.dSYM
 ```

-`app-file` should point to an x86 compatible Simulator .app build, either directly to the file or a glob pattern matching the file name.
+`app-file` should point to an .app build (x86 or ARM), either directly to the file or a glob pattern matching the file name.
 When using a pattern, the first matched file will be used.

 ### .dSYM file